|High School:||Bradenton Christian|

 |Previous College:||Montreat-Anderson College, University of Charleston|

-Barry Batson begins his ninth season as assistant coach with State College of Florida baseball.
+Barry Batson begins his 13th season as assistant coach with State College of Florida baseball.
 Batson’s duties include coaching first base, middle infielders, outfielders and assisting with recruiting.
 During his tenure as an assistant coach, the Manatees have been to seven straight state tournaments winning the State Championship in 2010 and advancing to the JUCO World Series.

 Batson graduated from Bradenton Christian High School in 1983 after helping the Panthers to a district championship in 1981 and back-to-back Bay Conference championships in 1981 and 1982.
 He led the Panthers in batting average (.388) and stolen bases as a senior and was selected first team All-Bay Conference shortstop and MVP.
 He was the only baseball player in Manatee County to receive a college baseball scholarship in 1983.
 He played his college baseball at Montreat-Anderson College and the University of Charleston (UC) and graduated from UC with a B.A. in mass communications in 1988.

 Batson was an assistant coach at Cardinal Mooney and Southeast high schools, as well as the head coach of the Manatee HEAT.
 As the head coach, he led the team to district runner-up finishes in 2005 and 2006.